asseco-voice/laravel-json-authorization/README.md

 In case you need some sort of admin available which has absolute rights to everything, [publish the configuration](#additional) and add it to the ``absolute_rights`` key, and you will not need to give the explicit CRUD rights for it.

+### Flush cache

+Due to the heavy workload this package has to do, everything is cached with 1 day TTL.
+Be sure to flush the cache after each manual code update (i.e. you add `AuthorizesWithJson` on a model).

+You can flush the cache [the Laravel way](https://laravel.com/docs/7.x/cache#removing-items-from-the-cache), or if you're using Redis as your cache driver you may use [one of our packages](https://github.com/asseco-voice/laravel-redis-cache-extension) to enable a wildcard Redis flush.

 ## Example